 Nonprofit Sponsorships Build Trust and Customers

 Research shows that companies that show heart also show a profit.
-There’s an emerging match-making industry for companies of all sizes to partner with pro-social issues.
+There’s an emerging match-making industry for companies of all sizes to partner with nonprofit sponsorships that handle pro-social issues.

 It’s called Corporate Social Responsibility (CSR).
 Good corporate citizens are rewarded by an increasingly concerned public that chooses businesses with a conscience.
 According to the 19th Annual Global CEO survey, 64% of CEOs are increasing investment in CSR-related activities.
 These high-powered executives want to build trust with consumers, partners, governments and employees.